-I am reading a lot about what people are fasting from during Lent and of course that can be a profoundly significant thing to do but what about the fasting we are told should characterise our lives here ?
+A lot of people are talking about what they are fasting from during Lent.
+Of course that can be a profoundly significant thing to do but what about the fasting we are told should characterise our lives in Isaiah ?
 How are we going to “fast” in this way?
 How will we fast from apathy in the face of injustice and need?

 Just look at the verbs in these verses and the situations described I am pretty sure that all of us over the 40 days of Lent will encounter people we need to be available to, people we could invite into our homes for meals, people in need of warm winter clothing, oppressed people we could speak up for in some way.

-I came across these words from Pope Francis’ Lenten Message from last year that seems to express with clarity what I am thinking about fasting after reading Isaiah’s words
+I came across these words from Pope Francis’ Lenten Message from a few years ago that seems to express with clarity what I am thinking about fasting after reading Isaiah’s words

 Lent is a time of renewal for the whole Church, for each community and every believer.
 Above all it is a “time of grace” (2 Cor 6:2).
 God does not ask of us anything that he himself has not first given us.
 “We love because he first has loved us” (1 Jn 4:19).
 He is not aloof from us.
 Each one of us has a place in his heart.
 He knows us by name, he cares for us and he seeks us out whenever we turn away from him.
 He is interested in each of us; his love does not allow him to be indifferent to what happens to us.
 Usually, when we are healthy and comfortable, we forget about others (something God the Father never does): we are unconcerned with their problems, their sufferings and the injustices they endure… Our heart grows cold.
 As long as I am relatively healthy and comfortable, I don’t think about those less well off.
 Today, this selfish attitude of indifference has taken on global proportions, to the extent that we can speak of a globalization of indifference.
 It is a problem which we, as Christians, need to confront.